bsanghi/CarND-PID-Control-Project/README.md

 The purpose of this project was to "build a PID controller and tune the PID hyperparameters by applying the general processing flow as described in the lessons," and to "test your solution on the simulator!"
 The simulator provides cross-track error (CTE), speed, and steering angle data via local websocket.
-The PID (proportional/integral/differential) controller must respond with steering and throttle commands to drive the car reliably around the simulator track.

 ## Rubic Discussion Points

 I have used PID controller with twiddle algorithm inside a state machine to optimize P,I, D parameters.
-The I part of the algorithm was ignored because there is no bias.
-But, i chose small value(0.001) for Ki.
+The I part of the algorithm was ignored because there is no bias or almost no bias.
+The small value(0.001) is used for Ki.

-I lowered default throttle value to 0.2 and reduced more(0.1) when making turns so that it does not oversteer.
+The default throttle value was lowered to 0.2 and reduced more(0.1) when making turns so that it does not oversteer.

 I directly implemented the twiddle algorithm.
-But, I have to choose reasonable initial values for p and dp.
+But, I had to choose reasonable initial values for p and dp.
 Hyperparameters were tuned manually at first.
 This was necessary because the narrow track left little room for error.

-I used 1260*3 steps(around 3 turns) for each iteration to calculate the average error because number of steps for one turns is not constant because each iteration has different parameters.
+I used 3780 steps(around 3 turns) for each iteration to calculate the average error because number of steps for one turns is not constant because each iteration has different parameters.
 By the comparing ave_error2=sum(cte*cte)/number of steps for each iteration, we calculated the optimial values.
-It takes almost hundred iterations to satisfy the condition(sum(dp) < 0.2 ) even we choose reasonable values for p.
+It takes eighty iterations to satisfy the condition(sum(dp) < 0.2 ) even we choose reasonable values for p.

 ![alt text][image1]